LLVM-AD/llvm-ad.github.io/_pages/Challenges.md

 The challenge track is based on the **MAPLM-QA benchmark**, a subset of the MAPLM dataset designed for visual question answering in traffic scene understanding.
 Participants will develop innovative methods to accurately answer multi-choice questions about complex traffic scenes using high-resolution panoramic images and 2.5D bird's-eye view representations.
 Top-performing teams will be recognized with certificates and honorariums.

+**Please submit your results by filling out this [form](https://forms.office.com/r/mapGsGWQNf).
+This will allow us to update your results on the leaderboard.**

 ### Citation
 If the code, datasets, and research behind this workshop inspire you, please cite our work: